-writing an outstanding cover letter
+Writing an outstanding cover letter

-Because it's the first thing potential employers see, an impressive cover letter helps you put your best foot forward.
-This is a great addition to a well-written resume.
+Because it's the first thing potential employers see, an impressive cover letter can help you move to the next stage of the recruitment process.

 Your cover letter shows the employer that you've read the job advertisement carefully, understand what's required and are perfect for the role.